-One of the most unique features HigherMe offers is our FitScore which lets you use proven data to choose your next great hire!
+One of the most unique features HigherMe offers is our FitScore, which lets you use proven data to choose your next great hire!
 Each candidate is given a FitScore comprised of three factors:

 You can choose to modify these categories to fit your needs based on each job.

-Note: Candidates also get a boost in their score if they leave a Video Cover Letter.
+Note: Candidates also get a boost in their score if they leave a video cover letter.

 Setting up your Scoring

 Distance is measured between the candidate’s home address and the address of the location where they applied.
 Currently, the FitScore calculates the applicant's distance into their score and the distance score is out of 20 points.
 If the applicant is less than 2 miles away from the store, they get the full 20 points, after that, they get -2 points for every single mile.
-After 12 miles their entire FitScore is multiplied by 0.7.
+Past 12 miles, their entire FitScore is multiplied by 0.7.

 How important is distance to you?

-This score matches the candidates availability to the hours that you define for this position in the template.
+This score matches the candidate's availability to the hours that you define for this position in the template.
 Click here for more information on setting Job Availability.

 How important is availability to you?